jscad/OpenJSCAD.org/README.md

 ## Usage

-There are different 'flavors' of OpenJscad that you can use based on your needs
+There are different 'flavors' of JSCAD that you can use based on your needs
 - web: online (no install) simply go to [https://openjscad.org/](https://openjscad.org/)
 - web: self hosted: can be found [here](./packages/web)
 - cli: command line interface : can be found [here](./packages/cli)
 - desktop app: pre pre alpha work in progress can be found [here](./packages/desktop)!
-- node.js: custom mix and match of modules
+- node.js: custom mix and match of packages
-  * all the modules are available [on NPM](https://www.npmjs.com/search?q=%40jscad) under the '@jscad' name
+  * all the packages are available [on NPM](https://www.npmjs.com/search?q=%40jscad) under the '@jscad' name

 ### Immediate Use (no installation)